paszu/3DSRepo/Part-3-(RedNAND).md

 3. **Backup every file on your SD card to a folder on your computer, all files will be deleted in the next step**
 4. Reinsert your SD card into your 3DS, then get into the Homebrew Launcher through the entrypoint of your choice
 5. Open EmuNAND9 **(This can sometimes take a few tries - if you still can't get it to work after quite a few, you can rerun the downgrade to make sure everything worked properly)**
-6. Select the "Complete emuNAND setup" option
+6. Select the "Complete RedNAND setup" option
 9. Ignore the `starter.bin` prompt and press A to continue
 9. Confirm and wait for it to finish
 8. Press Select on the main menu to eject your SD card